Quantum information and physics with defect spins

-Maarten his paper on the coherence of NV centers generated by ion implantation and our paper on non-destructive 3-qubit parity measurements are now available online.
+Maarten his paper on the coherence of NV centers generated by ion implantation and Julia's paper on non-destructive 3-qubit parity measurements are now available online.

 Our latest paper, which demonstrates coherence times exceeding one second in a coupled system of up to 20 spins, is published.

 Tim has been awarded a Dutch Vidi grant by NWO (more).

 Tenured: Tim successfully passed his tenure-track evaluation.
 A big thank you to all the team for making this possible.

 Julia becomes the first PhD graduate of the group!
 Congrats Julia!

 Our experiment on quantum Zeno subspaces in multi-qubit systems is published in Nature Communications (more) and we welcome Maarten to our team!

 The Bell paper wins the 2016 Kavli publication prize!

 Change of the guard: Arian and Peter successfully defended their theses.
 Congratulations both!
 Mohamed joins the team.
 Welcome Mohamed!

 Update: Our robust nuclear spin memories are published in PRX, the Bell paper won the Ehrenfest Prize, and our research was mentioned in several media (Volkskrant, Parool, Kennislink).